opennorth/opennorth.ca/README.md

 ## Making Changes

-To **add a news item**, create a file in the `_posts` folder with a name following the pattern `YYYY-MM-DD-lowercase-hyphenated-title.html` and with contents of:
+To **add a blog post**, create a file in the `_posts` folder with a name following the pattern `YYYY-MM-DD-lowercase-hyphenated-title.html` and with contents of:

 ```yaml
 ---